sam-haff/air-quality-analysis/README.md

 There are two ways of retrieving the data from the service:
 1) API
 2) S3 bucket
 API itself is a very convenient way of extracting the data, at least it seemed so on the paper.
 In reality, for unpaid accounts, it has pretty agressive rate limits.
 And with certain access pattern that really becomes a big deal.
 For example, giving one location and sensor you can extract 1000 records per cost of 1 in terms of rate limit(which is 60 requests per minute).
 But if you need 1 record from each location and sensor it gives you 60 records per minute max.
 Even with good pattern not everything is transparent, sometime the service throws a 503 error after 15k records telling that the requested workload for the request is too high.
 But it wasn't too high for previous 15 1k records requests.
-And also changing the page limit to 300 doesn't change anything, it still gives status code 500 after 15k records.
+And also changing the page limit to 300 doesn't change anything, it still gives status code 500 after the exact same 15k records.
-So I thought S3 would be an absolute perfect solution with no drawbacks since it's stated that it's update oh hourly basis.
+So, I thought S3 might a solution since it's stated that it's updated on hourly basis.
 But
 - It isn't(or updates come in some strange specific pattern, may be it prioritises some sensors/locations over the others)
 - It contains millions of files, and it makes the download speed not that good, as I was initially anticipating.